kshitijl/attiny-ir-remote/README.md

 ## Auto syncing clocks between sender and receiver

-Movign to a different timer meant I had to measure a bunch of constants and change them in my program.
+Moving to a different timer meant I had to measure a bunch of constants and change them in my program.
 That's because the lengths of pulses sent by the ATtiny are shorter or longer depending on your timer frequency, and there will be errors if you just assume perfectly